 How We Work

-Local 1059 is run by a democratically-elected seven-person executive board, which is responsible for making sure that the Local meets the needs and wishes of its members, keeping them safe, properly trained and employable, and providing them with fair wages, benefit coverage and job opportunities.
+Local 1059 is governed by a democratically elected seven-person executive board, responsible for ensuring the Local meets the needs of its members.
+The board focuses on workplace safety, training, employability, fair wages, benefits, and access to job opportunities.

 4.1million